The History of Great Lakes Water Quantity Management

 On December 13, 2005, the Great Lakes Governors and Premiers signed two agreements designed to help achieve the original goals of the Great Lakes Charter, and to implement the principles established by the Annex 2001 amendment.

-The two documents include an interstate compact among the eight Great Lakes states, formally named the Great Lakes-St. Lawrence River Basin Water Resources Compact, which has been codified into Environmental Conservation Law ECL 21-1001 (see "Links Leaving DEC's Website" in right hand column) and a cooperative agreement among the eight governors and two premiers, entitled the Great Lakes-St. Lawrence River Basin Sustainable Water Resources Agreement (PDF) (173 kB).
-In order for the cooperative agreement to become effective, Ontario and Quebec are working to incorporate its provisions into provincial law and regulations.
-Once accomplished, the agreements together will create a comprehensive, cooperative and equitable management framework for achieving the sustainable water use and resource conservation objectives outlined in the Annex 2001 amendment to the Great Lakes Charter of 1985.
+The two documents include an interstate compact among the eight Great Lakes states, formally named the Great Lakes-St. Lawrence River Basin Water Resources Compact (PDF, 91 kB), which has been codified into Environmental Conservation Law ECL 21-1001 (link leaves DEC's website) and a cooperative agreement among the eight governors and two premiers, entitled the Great Lakes-St. Lawrence River Basin Sustainable Water Resources Agreement (PDF, 173 kB).
+In each of these documents, the parties agree to prohibit (with limited exceptions) diversions of water from the Great Lakes Basin and to manage and regulate water withdrawals within the basin of 100,000 gallons or more per day.

 In August of 2011, NYS ECL 15-1501 was revised and regulations (NYCRR Part 601) were issued in April 2013, in part, to implement the requirements of the Compact in New York State.
 Water Withdrawal Permits are now required (with some exceptions) for all water withdrawal system having the capacity to withdraw 100,000 gallons per day or more of surface water, groundwater, or combination thereof.